 Yesterday, I conducted a pilot recording with Maarten Lambrechts to test out the technicalities and process of recording, as well as practice the flow of a conversation.
 I was satisfied with how this test episode went (thank you especially to Maarten for this!) and it has convinced me to commit to making this potential thing a real thing.
 There is still work for me to do to establish the best-fit rhythm and tone, and for Matt to carve out a creative but efficient post-production process it is amazing how many new tasks emerge with this kind of work.

 I am now embarking on scheduling further guests to build up a bank of recordings.
 I want to responsibly reflect a diverse cast of visualisers, showcasing a wide range of different types of visualisation developments.
 I want to showcase people you know, and people you don’t know.
 There is an interesting story behind every visualisation project, it will not always be about profiling Malofiej-best-in-show-winning pieces, so expect to see different shapes and sizes in the case studies being discussed.

-My plan is to release the episodes through scheduled seasons, with each season comprising nine episodes plus a potential 10th 'special' episode possibly formed of a live webinar format that offers greater scope audience interaction and more thematic content.
+My plan is to release the episodes through scheduled seasons, with each season comprising nine episodes plus a potential 10th ‘special’ episode possibly formed of a live in-person recording with a guest or guests, possibly in a studio environment.
 My current scheduling plan is to launch season one in April, with each episode released on the same day at the same time across consecutive weeks.

 I will naturally share my progress on here and through my social channels, but you can also follow updates and developments via a new twitter feed @Explore_Explain.